TotalAV Review: Quick Expert Summary

 - Malware scanner.

 - Real-time protection.

 - System tune-up.

 As mentioned above, I tested all of these features and I found them to be excellent.
-Antivirus Pro is a good plan — it doesn’t offer as many features as Norton 360 Standard, but it covers more devices than Norton, so it’s a pretty good deal.
+Antivirus Pro is a good plan — but that said, it doesn’t offer as many features as Norton 360 Standard, which covers the same number of devices.

 The Antivirus Pro plan is a good choice if you need a solid antivirus package for up to 3 devices, and the iOS and Android plans that come with it are pretty good too.